jrudess/streamdvr/README.md

 * Optional Dependencies: `streamlink, `youtube-dl`, `mfcauto`

   * `streamlink` can be used to record instead of ffmpeg with a streamlink plugin at https://github.com/back-to/generic
-  * `streamlink` is used to fetch m3u8 URLs for Bongacam
   * `youtube-dl` is used to fetch m3u8 URLs for CB, Twitch and Mixer
   * `mfcauto` is used to fetch m3u8 URLs for MyFreeCams